 The most convenient launch area is Fort Point, at the end of Ocean House Road, about a half mile from route 77.
 Although just one of the pocket beaches in this area is named Kettle Cove, most locals refer to the whole area with that name.
 Yes, you will want to stop for ice cream at Kettle Cove Creamery, which you pass by on your way in.
 But wait until after you paddle!

 When determining which way to circumnavigate the island, important factors to consider are tide and wind.
 At mid-tide or lower, you probably can’t safely paddle over the breakwater.
 A portage either on Richmond Island or the mainland will be necessary.
-If a strong north, or northwest wind blows, do what my kayak instructor says and “forget paddling and go get a cup of coffee”.

 In a typical summer southwesterly breeze, it’s generally advisable to navigate the island clockwise, or into the wind while at sea, and then downwind through Seal Cove.
 If the wind blows out of the east or southeast, which is more common in foul weather or outside of summer, you’re probably better off moving counter clockwise around the island.